bmwcarit/ramses-composer-docs/advanced/python_api/README.md

 >> handle
 > In case of object errors, this will return the EditorObject causing the error.
 > If the error refers to a property, this will return the PropertyDescriptor instead.

-## Operations

-> create(typename, object_name)
->> 	Creates a new object of the given type and sets the name.

-> delete(object)
->> Deletes a single object.

-> delete([object, ...])
->> Deletes a list of objects.

-> moveScenegraph(object, new_parent)
->> 	Moves an object in the scenegraph and adds it at the end of the scenegraph children of the new parent object.
-Makes the object a top-level scenegraph object if `new_parent` is `None`.

-> moveScenegraph(object, new_parent, insert_before_index)
->> 	Moves an object in the scenegraph and inserts it into the scenegraph children of `new_parent` before the given index.

-> getLink(property)
->> 	Given a PropertyDescriptor this will return a LinkDescriptor if the property has a link ending on it or `None` if there is no link.

-> addLink(start, end[, isWeak])
->> 	Creates a link between two properties given their PropertyDescriptors.
-Weak links can be created using an optional boolean flag.
-By default strong link are created.

-> removeLink(end)
->> 	Removes a link given the PropertyDescriptor of the link endpoint.

 # `raco_gui` module reference
 When running python scripts inside RaCoEditor, `raco_gui` is available to interact with editor specific things.
 You'll need to add an explicit import statement for the module in order to call the methods mentioned below.